oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | 0x5d `']'` | maxc | integer | Maximum cardinality |
 | 0x26 `'&'` | tfield | enum | field that specifies the type of this field |

-### 3.2.3 Semantic Validation Keywords
-*Non-transforming options (e.g., email)*

-*Serialization options may include value constraints applicable to all data formats.*

-* IM value is an IPv4 address as defined in [RFC 791](#rfc791).
-* IM value is an IPv6 address as defined in [RFC 8200](#rfc8200).
-* IM value is an IPv4 address and a prefix length as specified in Section 3.1 of [RFC 4632](#rfc4632).
-* IM value is an IPv6 address and a prefix length as specified in Section 2.3 of [RFC 4291](#rfc4291).

-### 3.2.4 Syntactic Sugar
+### 3.2.3 Syntactic Sugar
 JADN includes several options that make type definitions more compact or that support the [DRY](#dry) software design principle:
 * Type Definition within fields -> Explicit type definition
 * Field Multiplicity -> Explicit ArrayOf
 * Derived Enumerated -> Explicit Enumerated
 * MapOf with Enumerated key -> Explicit Map

-These are referred to as "syntactic sugar" because they are stylistic options that can be eliminated without affecting the meaning of a type definition.
-Removing sugar results in more but simpler type definitions, simplifying the code needed to serialize and validate data instances.
+These are stylistic options that can be eliminated without affecting the meaning of a type definition.
+Removing these options simplifies a type definition but creates additional definitions to support it.
+This simplifies the code needed to serialize and validate data instances, and may make the original definition easier to understand.

 #### Type Definition within fields
 #### Field Multiplicity